-This program is isomorphic to program (8), after replacing the wholesale price γ by the effective aggregate fee γ^e , and marking down the marginal cost of a card payment to $\delta-\beta$.
-Mutatis mutandis, Proposition 2 then characterizes the prices practiced by the merchant and the fees chosen by the platform in equilibrium.
-In light of Corollary 7, it should come as no surprise that there exist multiple equilibria that differ in the fee structure (γ,f) .
+55Analogously to Section IV, we assume that $v - c \ge \delta - \beta$, which guarantees that the platform is willing to operate.

 However, all equilibria are outcome equivalent, as they lead to the same effective aggregate fee.
-In particular, whenever merchant resistance is low $v-c>\bar{\gamma}(\delta-\beta)$), the platform sets its fees such that the merchant (sometimes fully) absorbs the cost of card payments.
+In particular, whenever merchant resistance is low $v - c > \overline{\gamma}(\delta - \beta)$), the platform sets its fees such that the merchant (sometimes fully) absorbs the cost of card payments.
 This result accords with international experiences suggesting that lifting the no-surcharge rule did not result in either low platform fees, or more efficient card usage by consumers.

-6.2 Regulation: Price transparency cum ban on loss-making
+VII.B Regulation: Price transparency cum ban on loss-making

-The results of section 4, concerning the case where consumers have imperfect information about the price price of the ancillary good, could be equally translated to the card payment application.
-For brevity, rather than re-stating formal results, we shall just notice that Propositions 4 and 5 remain true after replacing τ and γ by their effective counterparts, τ^e and γ^e , and marking down the platform's marginal cost from δ to $\delta-\beta$.
-As under perfect information, the effective fees τ^e and γ^e are unique across all equilibria, whereas the (nominal) fee structure (γ,f) is indeterminate.
-Hold-up equilibria occur when the merchant resistance is high, whereas give-away equilibria occur when the merchant resistance is low.43
+The results of Section V, concerning the case where consumers have imperfect information about the price of the ancillary good, could be equally translated to the card payment application.
+For brevity, rather than re-stating formal results, we shall just notice that Propositions 4 and 5 remain true after replacing τ and γ by their effective counterparts, τ^e and γ^e , and marking down the platform's marginal cost from δ to $\delta - \beta$.
+As under perfect information, the effective fees τ^e and γ^e are unique across all equilibria, whereas the (nominal) fee structure (γ , f) is indeterminate.
+Hold-up equilibria occur when the merchant resistance is high, whereas give-away equilibria occur when the merchant resistance is low.

-As predicted by our theory, the card surcharge exceeds the "net" merchant fee $\gamma-\beta$ only if consumers have imperfect information about the card surcharge practiced by the merchant.
-This accords with empirical evidence revealing that card surcharging entails hold-ups mostly in industries characterized by one-time or infrequent shopping (such as gas stations, airport shops, etc).
+As predicted by our theory, the card surcharge exceeds the "net" merchant fee $\gamma - \beta$ only if consumers have imperfect information about the card surcharge practiced by the merchant.
+This accords with empirical evidence revealing that card surcharging entails hold-ups mostly in industries characterized by one-time or infrequent shopping.

 As implied by Corollary 7, mandated transparency (i.e., perfect information) is an effective regulation for avoiding hold-up equilibria, and raises welfare under weak conditions (see Proposition 7).
-This regulation however does not address the inefficiencies produced by give-away equilibria, which can occur under either perfect or imperfect information.
+This regulation however does not address the inefficiencies produced by giveaway equilibria, which can occur under either perfect or imperfect information.
 Our analysis therefore suggests that competition authorities should simultaneously impose mandated transparency and ban loss-making payments.
-The former avoids hold-ups, while the latter avoids
+The next corollary summarizes this discussion.